tinatlewisl/Tina-Lewis/content/authors/admin/_index.md

 highlight_name: false
 ---

-Tina Lewis is a PhD student in statistics at Purdue University working under the supervision of Dr. BC and Dr. WS.
-Her research interests include the theoretical analysis of tensors and their application to various machine learning methods, reinforcemnt learning and the design of statistical experiments.
-She has three years of work experience as a statsical consultant and has worked on over 100 projects from begining to completion.
-She also has over four years of experience teaching a wide variety of maths and statistics courses.
+I am Tina Lewis, a PhD student in statistics at Purdue University working under the supervision of Dr. BC and Dr. WS.
+My research interests include the theoretical analysis of tensors and their application to machine learning.
+I am especially interested in developing tensor analysis methods that can be used to boost the performance of recommender systems, missing data recovery algorithms for big data and personalized recommendations.
+To this end I work on the theory of tensors but also develop algorithms which facilitate the integrations of tensor methods into pre-existing machine learning algorithms.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I have also worked on applied projects in reinforcement learning and would like to pursue more work in this field in the coming years.

+I have three years of work experience as a consultant in Statistics during which period I worked on over 100 projects from beginning to completion.
+I find joy in sharing the knowledge I have and deed so trough four years of teaching a wide variety of undergraduate and graduate level math and statistics courses.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.